sammuelyee/docs/cartodb-editor.md

 ## Managing your data

 Whew, you're almost a CartoDB expert!
 As you know by now, there are a variety of methods for managing and visualizing your data with our Editor, Wizards, and SQL tools-- to name a few.
-In earlier sections, we discussed using filters on your data and merging tables.
+In earlier sections, we discussed using filters on your data and merging datasets.
 Below is a quick introduction to a few more techniques that we host for your creative convenience.

 ### Geocoding data